Do Go On - 350 - Arctic Badass Peter Freuchen

 Ironically?

-Well, your dad also calls me gorgeous, so there's a scale here.
+Well, your dad also calls me gorgeous.

 Dad is bad with names.